Company setup Vietnam

 By continually issuing favorable policies and incentives aimed at attracting inflows, and

-Are you a local business?
-We will help you increase your visibility online within your specific area. to decrease the country’s corporate income tax levels to 20 percent from January 1, 2016, it is clear that Vietnam’s government is intent on taking a proactive approach to foreign direct investment.
+to decrease the country’s corporate income tax levels to 20 percent from January 1, 2016, it is clear that Vietnam’s government is intent on taking a proactive approach to foreign direct investment.
 Enterprises and individuals interested in taking advantage of the country’s friendly investment environment therefore need to be aware of the various market entry structures available to foreign investors.

 There are two main types of vehicles for foreign investment in Vietnam: 100 percent foreign-owned enterprises (FOEs) and joint venture enterprises (JVEs).